 There is a significant kidnapping threat to Westerners in Yemen; including in the capital Sana’a as well as on the Aden/Taiz/Sana’a highway and in the provinces of Taiz, al-Jawf, Abyan, Sa’ada, Dharmar, Amran, Marib, Sana’a and Shabwah.

-Al-Qaida in the Arabian Peninsula (AQAP) and tribal groups have kidnapped foreigners across Yemen, including in the capital Sana’a.
-A number of foreign nationals have been kidnapped in 2014.
+Al-Qaida in the Arabian Peninsula (AQAP) and tribal groups have specifically targeted and kidnapped foreigners across Yemen, including in the capital Sana’a.
+A number of foreign nationals were kidnapped in 2014.
 Kidnappers have reportedly demanded large ransom payments for foreigners and there remains a strong possibility that foreigners kidnapped by tribal groups could be on-sold to AQAP.
 A number of foreigners have been killed by their kidnappers in Yemen.

 Piracy is a significant threat in Yemeni waters, especially in the Gulf of Aden.
 Incidents of piracy have also been known to occur in parts of the Red Sea.
 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau’s piracy report .

 New Zealanders are advised to respect religious and social traditions in Yemen to avoid offending local sensitivities.
 Modesty and discretion should be exercised in both dress and behaviour.

 New Zealanders travelling or living in Yemen should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
-Policy exclusions are likely to apply given the security situation in Yemen.
+You should check that your travel insurance policy covers travel in Yemen – exclusions may well apply.